Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 <!-- > -->

-**Lint** was the name of a program that flagged suspicious non portable constructs in C code that were likely to cause bugs.
+**Lint** was the name of a program that flagged suspicious non-portable constructs in C code that were likely to cause bugs.
 The term is now applied generically to tools that flag suspicious code and inconsistent style in any language.

 <!-- > -->